Resilience basins of complex systems: an application to prosumer impacts on power grids: Application II: Probabilistic Power Grid

-To make the capacity upgrade $\Delta c$ proportional to the weighted distances, the adaptation budget portion allocated to each line also has to be proportional to the length $l$ of the line itself.
-Therefore, the capacity upgrades are determined by the following formula:

-where $e$ and $f$ are edge indices, $n$ is a node index, $U_p$ is the set of all prosumer node indices, and $\varepsilon$ is the prosumer distance exponent.

-Heuristically, it makes sense to limit the range of the exponent to $\varepsilon \leq 0$ because the line overload risk will be higher closer to a prosumer node.
+Heuristically, it makes sense to limit the range of the allocation parameter to $\varepsilon \leq 0$ because the line overload risk will be higher closer to a prosumer node.
 The edge case of $\varepsilon = 0$ results in a uniform capacity upgrade for all lines, and lower values increasingly prioritize lines closer to prosumers.

-We hypothesize that the optimal strategy consists in non-uniform upgrades with $\varepsilon<0$ because power flows will tend to split up into smaller flows with increasing shortest path distance to their their injection node.
-The optimal value of $\varepsilon$ is likely independent of the budget $\phi_L$, but the exact value of $\varepsilon$ probably becomes less relevant above a certain budget value $\phi_L$.
+We hypothesize that the optimal strategy consists in non-uniform upgrades with $\varepsilon<0$ because power flows will tend to split up into smaller flows with increasing shortest path distance to their injection node.
+The optimal value of $\varepsilon$ is likely independent of the budget $\phi_L$, but the exact value of $\varepsilon$ probably becomes less relevant above a certain budget value $\phi_L$.\\

-\paragraph{Battery Installation}
+\subsubsection{Battery Installation}

-The second response strategy, serving as an example for transformation, is the installation of batteries at prosumer nodes.
-Their purpose is to reduce peaks and troughs in the power injections of the prosumer nodes which in turn reduces the risk of line overloads.
+The second, transformative response strategy is the installation of batteries at prosumer nodes.
+Their purpose is to reduce peaks and troughs in the power injections of the prosumer nodes, which, in turn, reduces the risk of line overloads.

 The strategy's primary parameter is analogous to the primary one of line upgrades: The \emph{battery budget} $\beta_B$ represents the material from which to build the batteries, which is simplified as the cumulative amount of energy that can be stored in all batteries throughout the grid.
 Again, for generalization purposes, the budget is represented as the multiple of a reference energy value $E_0$.
-This reference value is chosen to be the average grid-wide energy demand during one day, and the proportionality factor is called the \emph{battery budget factor} $\phi_B$.
-Since all consumers are modeled to have equal average demands of 1\,p.u., the budget is allocated uniformly onto all prosumer nodes:
+This reference value is chosen to be the average grid-wide energy demand during one day, and the proportionality factor is called $\phi_B$.
+Since all consumers are modeled to have equal average demand $\overbar{d}$, the budget is allocated uniformly onto all prosumer nodes:

 where $b_{\text{max}}$ is the maximal energy content of each battery.